tdobra/loto/README.md

 ﻿**Template for creating map cards for TrailO timed controls**

-Contributions welcome
+Contributions welcome.
+Please log issues and pull requests through Github.

-Author: Tom Dobra
+Copyright (c): 2017-18 Tom Dobra

----

-## Preparing cards for timed controls
+Released under GPLv3 license.
+This project depends on others, which have their own licenses and authors - see Licenses3rdParty.txt for details.